amsichani/amsichani.github.io/projects/otheritages.md

 ---
 layout: projects
-title: Otheritages: Histories, Spaces and Heritages at the transition from the Ottoman Empire to the Greek State
+title: Otheritages.
+Histories, Spaces and Heritages at the transition from the Ottoman Empire to the Greek State
 ---
   <img src="../images/otheritages.jpg" width="300"/>